 - April Week 1 – start funding Summer Vacation

 - June Wk 1 – start for 4th of July

 - July Wk 2 – start Back to School

 - Nov Wk2 – start New Year’s

 What are the different types of sinking funds?

 My family has multiple sinking funds for holding our saved money, each with their own checking account…

 - Vacation fund: aka my happy place fund!
 This is where we save on everyday things to splurge on what we really want.
 Because we decided that getting away as a family is important to us.
 You can have an entirely different “save to splurge” account, it’s okay whatever it is.
 Just so long as you plan for it!
 You can post this vacation savings tracker on your fridge and each time you contribute to it you can color a section in and watch it grow!
 Nothing beats a little visual motivation!

 - House fund: all large purchases such as new furniture, HVAC services, large tree limb pruning service, carpet cleaning, etc

-- car fund: car insurance, oil changes, car repairs, new tires
+- Car fund: car insurance, oil changes, car repairs, new tires

 - Kiddo fund: all her medical costs (our three-year-old has Cerebral Palsy, so her expenses are considerable even with health insurance).
 Also, a new set of clothes each spring and fall (as kiddos grow fast!), etc. In the graphic below this is the “ABLE” account, it’s similar to a college savings 529 account, but it can be used for more things that just college (i.e. medical needs).